America Is Staring Down Its First 'So What?' Wave

 It’s certainly a reasonable future to hope for, but not an outcome that can be taken for granted.
 Even now, less than half of Americans are boosted, and health-care systems and their workers are reeling from the most recent surge.
 And although the Senate has reached a deal on an additional $10 billion of emergency funds for pandemic prevention efforts, that sum is less than half of the original $22.5 billion the Biden administration originally asked for.
 Without more money to keep mitigation tools flowing freely into the community, Bansal also worries about the implications of focusing too hard on hospitalizations.
 Taking a so-what approach until a substantial number of severe cases show up, as CDC guidance advises Americans do, is “just too late,” she told me.
 “The story’s already been written for those individuals who have been infected.”
 Nor are hospitalizations and deaths the only outcomes that matter, as millions of people in the United States alone continue to grapple with the debilitating symptoms of long COVID, which vaccines only partly diminish.

 Outbreaks are dialogues; rises in cases can be driven by a new version of the virus, but also by us.
-Nearly two years ago, Jones and Stefan Helmreich, an anthropologist at MIT, warned that speaking of epidemics as waves “cast them as natural phenomena”—disasters that blow through us, in ways beyond our control.
+Nearly two years ago, Jones and Stefan Helmreich, an anthropologist at MIT, warned that speaking of epidemics as waves casts them “as natural phenomena”—disasters that blow through us, in ways beyond our control.
 But the trajectory of an epidemic is actually “deeply shaped by human action, both before such disasters hit and as they are managed,” they wrote.
 Waves don’t just happen to us.
 They are also, unlike the ocean swells they evoke, shaped by us.
 Scientifically, calling whatever’s coming a “BA.2 wave” is fair, because BA.2 is ousting its competitors.
 Still, its peculiarities—or the peculiarity of any next wave—might be less about the quirks of the variants involved and more about how readily we respond.
 (Certainly, if it’s not BA.2 that troubles us imminently, it’ll be another SARS-CoV-2 offshoot.)

 Human actions can slow rises in cases.
 They can also accelerate them.
 And when infections take off, it’s not always easy to tell who holds the steering wheel—pathogen or host.
 “Every outbreak since the beginning of humankind has a behavioral component, an immunological component, and a viral component,” Yale’s Ogbunu told me.
 “Where one ends and another begins is never completely clear.”
 But Americans are too far along in this pandemic, and too familiar with the tools we need to manage it, to shirk culpability entirely.
 Pre-vaccine variants pummeled us when we were poorly defended.
 The antibody-dodging BA.1 circumvented some of our immune shields.
 BA.2 isn’t a perfect match for our shots, either.
 And yet, fresh off of its sibling’s winter crush, we would be remiss to be twice fooled.